ammonshepherd/notes/basic-lamp-server.md

 connect to the Vagrant vm.

 While in the directory where the `vagrant up` command was run, also run this
-command: `vagrant ssh-key` and save the output to a file called vagrant-ssh in that directory.
+command: `vagrant ssh-config`
+This will output information about the ssh connection.
+Look for the line with 'IdentityFile'.
+This should have a path to a file that contains the private key.
+You'll need this path in the ssh command you construct later.

-To access the vagrant vm via ssh while not in that directory (not using "vagrant ssh") you can type: `ssh -F /path/to/vagrant-ssh default`
+To access the vagrant vm via ssh while not in that directory (not using "vagrant ssh") you can type: `ssh -p 2222 -i /path/to/vagrant-ssh default user@127.0.0.1`